bojegowda/Beachproject/README.md

-# Beachproject
+# ResortProject
-Beach project in ReactJs
+resort project in ReactJs